Agent vs. Attorney

 essentially everything a patent attorney can do.
 Since

-the first level of appeal, which is before the Board of
+the first level of appeal, which is before the Patent of

-Appeals and Interferences, is within the Patent and
+Trial and Appeals Board, is within the Patent and

 Trademark Office, I can also represent you at the first